Academix1/Resume_Content/Python.md

-Here’s your resume with the project descriptions written in a more fluid, paragraph format:

----

 ### **[Your Name]**
 [Your Email] | [Your Phone Number] | [Your LinkedIn] | [Your GitHub] | [Your Portfolio (if any)]